 All Critical Security Parameters are stored and protected within each appliance's enclosure which is protected using tamper-evident labels (TELs).
 The Crypto Officer is responsible for properly placing all tamper evident labels.
 The tamper-evident labels required for FIPS 140-2 compliance are provided in the FIPS Kit (Part Number CISCO-FIPS-KIT=).
-The FIPS kit includes 4 TELs for the EX60 and 3 TELs for the EX90, as well as a document detailing the number of seals required per platform and placement information.
+The FIPS kit includes the TELs, as well as a document detailing the number of seals required per platform and placement information.
 These security labels are very fragile and cannot be removed without leaving signs of tampering.

-The EX60 module requires four (4) tamper-evident labels while the EX90 module requires three (3) tamper-evident labels.
+Each of the C40, C60 and C90 modules require six (6) tamper-evident labels.
 The Crypto-Officer must first take note of where the labels are to be placed on the module.
 Then, the Crypto-Officer must ensure that the surfaces of the module (where the TELs are to be placed) are cleaned with rubbing alcohol.
 The Crypto-Officer can use a small paper towel with a dab of rubbing alcohol or an alcoholic swab to clean the surfaces.
 After the rubbing alcohol dries, the Crypto-Officer must apply these TELs in the positions shown in the photos of the modules below before making the module available for use in the FIPS-Approved mode.
 The Crypto-Officer shall inspect the module enclosure and the TELs periodically for signs of tampering.